acekyd/acekyd/content/posts/a-short-guide-to-constructive-criticism.md

 If your end goal is truly to improve the solution, then these should come in handy for you.

-Let me know your thoughts or how you have tried to make constructive criticism.
+Let me know your thoughts or how you have tried to make constructive criticisms.